Path Planning using a One-shot-sampling Skeleton Map: Biography Section

-{\bf Octavio Guti\'errez Fr\'ias}\quad was born in Mexico City.
+\begin{IEEEbiography}[{ }]{Octavio Gutierrez-Frias} was born in Mexico City.
 He received a B.S. degree in Mechatronics from the Professional School of Engineering and Advanced Technologies of the National Polytechnic Institute of Mexico (UPIITA-IPN) in 2003.
-He received an MSc degree in Computing Engineering from the Computing Research Center of the National Polytechnic Institute in 2006.
-In 2009, he received a Ph.D. in computer sciences at the CIC-IPN.
-Since 2012, he has been with the Graduate Section at UPIITA - IPN.
-His research focuses on non-linear systems control, underactuated systems, robotics, and automation.
+He received an M.Sc. degree in Computing Engineering from the Computing Research Center of the National Polytechnic Institute in 2006.
+In 2009, he received a Ph.D. in Computer Sciences at the CIC-IPN.
+Since 2012, he has been with the Graduate Section at UPIITA-IPN.
+His research focuses on nonlinear systems control, underactuated systems, robotics, and automation.